polycube-network/polycube/Documentation/developers/debugging.rst

 Debugging network traffic using tcpdump/Wireshark
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Debugging (i.e., sniffing) network traffic frlowing *between* two Polycube services (e.g., on the link that connects a Polycube router to a Polycube bridge) can be achieved with the :ref:`span mode <span-mode>`.
+Debugging (i.e., sniffing) network traffic flowing *between* two Polycube services (e.g., on the link that connects a Polycube router to a Polycube bridge) can be achieved with the :ref:`span mode <span-mode>`.

 // TODO